parity-js/shell/README.md

 ## About Energy Web Client UI

 The Energy Web Client UI (EWF UI) is a User Interface desktop application for the [Parity Ethereum Client](https://github.com/paritytech/parity/blob/master/README.md) >=v1.10.
 It features a Wallet supporting Ether and ERC-20 Tokens, a contract development environment, and so much more.
 EWF UI will download and run [Parity Ethereum Client](https://github.com/paritytech/parity/blob/master/README.md) in the background if it is not found on the system.
-By default EWF UI will try connect to a Tobalaba using Websocket port 8546.
+By default EWF UI will try connect to Tobalaba using Websocket port 8546.

 ## Build from source